-Drums set the rhythm in any kind of music where this musical instrument is a part of.
+Drums set the rhythm in any kind of music.
 It would be useless to learn how to play the drums if you do not have a basic understanding of rhythm.

 Now, I did say that rhythm is not everything.
 You also need to understand the different accents and taps that are expected of any drummer.
 The funny thing is that learning to play the drum gets harder as you progress through the ladder.

 Beating a single drum should be easy.
 Beating two drums in perfect harmony should still be a breeze.
 However, the moment you include beating the toms, the high hat, and the cymbals, playing the drums can get really complicated.

 The point here is for you to develop absolute coordination between your arm movements and your foot movement.
 You need your foot to beat the large bass drum by stepping on and off the foot pedal.

 It takes a lot of focus to will your mind to coordinate the different movements of your peripheries.
 This is not a problem if you are beating to a slow rhythm or beat.
 Once the tempo picks up, then your brain’s integration and coordination capabilities will be put to the test.

 I once encountered someone who said that playing the drums is a lot easier than playing other musical instruments.
 He said that drummers do not have music sheets to worry about.

 I am really sorry to burst your bubble.
 This is not true.
 Drummers also have a music sheet.
 You will need to learn how to read drum grooves.
 The music sheet will tell you how many beats you need to perform on the snare drum.
 You will also learn how many beats from the cymbals, high hat, toms, and the bass drum will accompany the snare.

 The most important part of reading the music sheet is exactly when you need to beat the different parts of the drum set.
 I do not need to remind you that learning how to read a drummer’s music sheet is very important.
 The only time a drummer will not need a music sheet is when he plays solo.